jdno/ASxcel/README.md

 Thanks
 ------
-Like almost everything I do this is dedicated to the most important person in my life.
+Like almost everything I do this is dedicated to the most wonderful woman in my life.